Geemili/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    - An adaptive website has a set of predefined size that it will work well with, while a responsive website aims to look good at _all_ sizes.

 2. Describe what it means to be mobile first vs desktop first.

+    - A mobile first website is designed to look good on mobile, and then has adjustments made using media queries to make it look good on desktop.
+      Desktop first is the opposite.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    - `html { font-size: 62.5%; }` will make the root-based em units (`rem`)
+      equal to 10 `px` each, at least if the browser is using the default font size.
+Using this method will allow the user to change the font size to make it easier for them to read it.

 4. How would you describe preprocessing to someone new to CSS?

+    - CSS is a very limited language that makes saying things take a lot of repetition.
+Preprocessing lets you write in a more concise language, and then have it translated to the more limited language automatically.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    - My favorite feature is splitting the CSS into multiple files.
+Allowing multiple files is very simple, but if I had to pick one feature to keep, it would be that one.
+    - The concept that gives me the most trouble would be the amount of sigils in LESS and how similar a lot of syntax is.
+It's easy to get different language constructs confused.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.